-Development of skills is embedded in work towards a horsemanship goal of Parelli Level 1.
+Development of skills is embedded in work towards a horsemanship groundwork certificate.
 Tasks are guided by the facilitator and the horses are selected and trained to provide especially clear and easily observed physical feedback to participants, many of whom will not have interacted with horses prior to taking part in the programme.
 The methodological focus is on social/emotional shifts being made ‘in the moment’, in response to difficulties encountered.
 Participants are unmounted handlers, learning to work in partnership with the horses on the ground.
 The course employs an approach using a series of specific tasks as tools to develop positive habits.
 Specifically, the skills addressed by the course are:

 On the last day, each participant has a robust reflective session with their facilitator – looking at their progress in each of the areas of the Skills Star (below).
 Upon successful completion of the course, participants are presented with a certificate.

-A ten minute video submission for each participant is submitted to Parelli USA for external assessment.
-Successful assessment results in participants receiving a Parelli Level 1 certificate and a brief report on their display of horsemanship.
+A ten minute video submission for each participant is assessed by an independent facilitator.
+Participants receive a scoresheet and a brief report on their display of horsemanship.
 Participants receive their own copy of the filmed submission, and most are proud to share this with their family.
-We organise award ceremonies wherever possible to celebrate success.

 The Highlight is a one day adaptation of the ReStart, in which a group of participants will get a taste of the skills above but will only have time to work in detail on one or two key areas.
 For less extreme or less entrenched behaviour, we are finding a single day can be enough to trigger the crucial shift.
 This day has also been reported as a way to dramatically improve the relationships between staff and service users, resulting in lower levels of conflict and improved engagement or progress with talk-based provision.